safrankamate/byte-packer/README.md

 };
 ```

+You can find a full list of available field types in the [API Reference](#api-reference).

 ## 2. Pack the objects

 On the sender side, call `pack()` with the array of objects as the first argument, and the schema as the second: